 This is one example where your Campaign goals and other marketing activity will determine what criteria should be included in your filter and whether or not Contacts that already exist as a Lead should be communicated to.
 The example gives you a starting point for enhancing the effectiveness of your Nurture Campaigns.

 - When choosing your decision rule ask yourself “What am I really trying to evaluate?”, “How will the next step in the Campaign be different based on this decision?”.

 - Capturing Digital Body Language is a key component of Modern Marketing, but the data is only as good as you make it

 - Your Prospects and Customers interact with you in different ways, so if they did not click, it does not mean they are not interested.

 How often do you use “Clicked Email?” in your Campaigns?
-What creative Decision Rules are you using in your Campaigns? – I’d love to hear what’s working for you and your team!
+What creative Decision Rules are you using in your Campaigns?
+Contact us today– I’d love to hear what’s working for you and your team!

 If you would like our help to improve the effectiveness of your Nurture Campaigns, Tegrita is here to help.